mahdi4k/tailwind-landing-page/readme.md

-# Tailwind Manage Landing Page
+# custom Tailwind Manage Landing Page

 This is the project from my 2022 Tailwind Crash Course on YouTube.